 1. Be Transparent About Your Policy

-Your returns policy should be easy to find and understand.
-Place it in a prominent location on your website, such as the footer or product pages.
-Use clear, straightforward language to explain:
+Your returns policy should be very simple to access and understand.
+Put it somewhere prominent on the website, such as a footer or on product pages.
+Simple words should explain:

 2. Offer a Generous Return Window